 Both routes ride together until mile 32 at which point they split.

-Pony Express Gravel 100 — RWGPS Link — 103km Populaire
+Pony Express Gravel 100 — RWGPS Link — 105km Populaire

-There is water and restrooms at mile 30.8 and 40.5.
-Most of the climbing on this route is during the last half where we may have a water drop (or stash) at mile 56.8, which is near the top of the climb.
-The high point or “summit” of the 100K is at mile 58.4.
+There is water and restrooms at mile 30.8 and 35, which are the only “services” on this route.
+Most of the climbing on this route is during the last half.
+The high point or “summit” of the 100K is at mile 59.7.
 The last 3 miles of this route are on a paved surface.